 Together with the Corporate Communication Division, The Investor Relations Department maintains active interaction and close relationships with capital markets participants including institutional investors, potential investors, analysts, and the media.

-In 2016, AE was covered by 29 analysts who issued reports on AE’s operational and financial analysis, as well as on the coal market as a whole.
-Investor Relations team attended 14 conferences and 1 non-deal roadshow, with a total of 581 meetings attended during the year.
+The measure to communicate the company’s information is manifested through several regular activities, such as the quarterly press releases, investor presentations, the public exposes, and the regular analyst and investor meetings.
+As of the end of 2017, AE was covered by 30 analysts who issued reports on AE’s operational and financial analyses, as well as on the coal market as a whole.
+The Investor Relations’ team attended 15 conferences and 4 non-deal international and domestic roadshows, with a total of 239 meetings attended during the year.

 The Internal Audit Function directly reports to the President Director, who has delegated the Internal Audit Charter to the Internal Audit Function as a mandate to perform and execute its duties and responsibilities.
 The Internal Audit Charter has been approved by the President Director and the Board of Commissioners.